Follow installation instructions at

 }

-The MCP server provides several tools for CDK development:
+The MCP Server provides several specialized tools:

-Start with CDKGeneralGuidance to get best practices
+Start with CDKGeneralGuidance

 Initialize your CDK app with cdk init app